techgrounds/techgrounds-anj-dtmr/week-4/04_cloud_07.md

 Opened the first VM I made in the terminal with SSH and followed this [documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/attach-disk-portal?tabs=ubuntu)
 ![](https://github.com/techgrounds/techgrounds-anj-dtmr/blob/main/00_includes/week-4-includes/az-07-vim2-start.png)

 then in my root folder, I created another directory where I would save the mounted snapshot disk.
-Here you will find that I successfully can see the snapshots disk of the shared disk from the first VM
+Here you will find that I successfully can view the snapshots disk of the shared disk from the first VM
 ![](https://github.com/techgrounds/techgrounds-anj-dtmr/blob/main/00_includes/week-4-includes/az-07-vim2-result.png)

 Here's what inside my resource group after completing the task